SC Marine Game Fish Tagging Program

 Through participation in a volunteer tagging program recreational anglers will:

-- Learn to practice effective techniques in the proper handling and releasing of marine gamefish.
+- Learn to practice effective techniques in the proper handling and release of marine game fish.

 - Develop an appreciation for South Carolina’s marine resources and actively promote the stewardship of those resources.

-- Provide scientists with accurate information regarding recreational fishing activity that can be utilized in fishery management applications.
+- Provide scientists with accurate data on recreational fishing activity that can be utilized in fishery management applications.

-The South Carolina Marine Game Fish Tagging Program (MGFTP) began in 1974 and was the first state sponsored public tagging program on the East Coast.
-The program was initiated with a small contribution from the Charleston based South Carolina Saltwater Sportfishing Association.
-For a number of years the program received funding from the U.S. Fish and Wildlife Service’s Sport fish Restoration Act before coming under the funding umbrella of the South Carolina Saltwater Recreational Fishing License.
+The South Carolina Marine Game Fish Tagging Program (MGFTP) began in 1974 and was the first state-sponsored public tagging program on the East Coast.
+The program was initiated with a small contribution from the Charleston-based South Carolina Saltwater Sportfishing Association.
+Today, the program receives funding from the U.S. Fish and Wildlife Service’s Sport Fish Restoration Act and South Carolina Saltwater Recreational Fishing License Funds.
 The tagging program has proven to be a useful tool for promoting the conservation of marine game fish and increasing public resource awareness.
 In addition, the program has provided biologists with valuable data on movement and migration rates between stocks, growth rates, habitat utilization, and mortality associated with both fishing and natural events.

-The SCDNR Marine Game Fish Tagging Program utilizes two types of tags, each of which has proven to have good tag retention and is relatively easy to apply.
-T-bar anchor tags that are applied using the Dennison Standard Soft Grip Tagging Gun (Model D16000) and nylon dart tags that are applied using a tagging applicator.
-T-bar anchor tags are supplied to anglers in strips of 25 along with a data sheet for recording the initial tag information.
-Nylon dart tags along with an applicator (if needed) come as a kit that includes 10 tags along with corresponding tag cards.
+The Marine Game Fish Tagging Program utilizes two types of tags, each of which have proven to have good tag retention and ease of application.
+T-bar anchor tags are most suitable for smaller fish (10-27 inches) and are applied using the Dennison Standard Soft Grip Tagging Gun (Model D16000).
+The larger nylon dart tags are best suited for larger fish (27 inches and larger) and are applied using a provided tagging applicator.
+Both tag types are supplied to participating anglers along with blank datasheets.

 Anglers who recapture a tagged fish are asked to report the recapture as soon as possible.
-The tag number, which is printed both at the base of the yellow streamer (above barb) and close to the end, should be recorded along with the mailing address.
-If possible, leave the tag intact.
-However, if there is no means of recording the tag number at the time of capture, clip off the tag number closest to the end leaving the rest of the tag intact and mail to the address printed on the streamer.
-Along with the tag number, the angler should give his or her name and address, the location and date of the recapture, and a measurement of the fish.
-In order for biologists to determine growth rate, an accurate measurement is important.
-The length measurement, which is a better indicator of fish size than weight, should be taken from the tip of the lower jaw to the tip of the tail.
-Any other information regarding the condition of the fish is also helpful.
+The tag number, which is printed on the tag, should be recorded.
+If possible, take a photo of the tag number and release the fish with the tag intact so that it may potentially be recaptured multiple times.
+Along with the tag number, the angler should provide his or her name and address, the location and date of the recapture, and a measurement of the fish.
+Any other information regarding the condition of the fish is appreciated.

-In appreciation for reporting a tag recapture anglers receive a T-shirt or hat and both the angler who tagged the fish and the angler who reported the recapture receive a report that gives the history of the fish.
-Included in the report are the date, location, size, and angler who originally tagged the fish as well as equivalent information on the recapture.
+In appreciation for reporting a tag recapture, anglers can choose an item from the reward list on the tag recapture web form.
+Both the angler who tagged the fish and the angler who reported the recapture receive a history report for that fish.
+Included in the report is the date, approximate location, size, and angler who originally tagged the fish as well as the equivalent information on the recapture and any previous recaptures.